 AboutWhat we do Sustainability Scan QR codes Technology Products Press The Team Partners Store locations Recipes

-Call us old fashioned but we think the source of our food makes a difference.
-Arctic waters are exceptionally clean, but for us it’s about more than simply the geography or properties of a place.
+You can call us old-fashioned, but we think the source of our food makes a big difference.
+We're not just talking about our volcanic island on the edge of the Arctic Circle, or the cold, clean waters surrounding Iceland.
+We are talking about the people that make it all come together.
 Every boat and every fishing village is a community, and every community has a story to tell.
 There are men and women behind every single fillet of fish.
 They’re feeding their kids; they’re making a living.
-Niceland Seafood shares these stories through its social media platforms, effectively making the consumer a part of the story and providing important talking points around the meal, enriching it with humanist values.
-The content is also made available as part of the timeline in our web-app, giving consumers instant access to quality material that pertains specifically to the product sizzling on their pan or sitting on their plate.
+Niceland Seafood shares these stories through its social media platforms, effectively making the consumer a part of the story.
+We want to open up conversation around the table and enrich it with humanist values.
+The content will also be part of the timeline in our web-app, providing consumers instant access to high-quality material that pertains specifically to the product sizzling in their pan.

-Today, unfortunately, we ship our fish in styrofoam boxes.
-Styrofoam is lightweight and provides great insulation but it is a hard-to-recycle plastic.
-As a replacement we are looking into Ecovative’s MycoFoam.
-It shares similar properties to styrofoam but it is made of organic materials.
-Over a few days, mushroom mycelium is grown into particular shapes using special growth trays.
-The mycelium is then put in an industrial kiln to dry and kill the mycelium, leaving no spores or mushrooms, only the foam-like mushroom roots.
+Niceland Seafood is entirely dedicated to sustainable practices.
+The first step is to embrace sustainable fishing techniques by ensuring that every part of the process is striving to become more efficient than it is today.
+But we’re not stopping there.
+We are actively researching new opportunities to reduce our environmental impact.
+One big issue we struggle with–styrofoam boxes.
+Styrofoam is of course lightweight and provides exceptional insulation and protection of our products, but it is hard to recycle.
+As a replacement, we are looking into Ecovative’s MycoFoam.
+This fantastic material shares similar properties to styrofoam, but it is made of organic materials that can biodegrade.
+Over a few days, mushroom mycelium (the vegetative part of a fungus) are grown into particular shapes using special growth trays.
+The mycelium are then put into an industrial kiln to dry, which kill the mycelium and leave no spores or mushrooms, only the foam-like mushroom roots.